This is the multi-page printable view of this section. Click here to print.

 - Click the Edit icon of the backup item.
 The Backup Settings popup window opens.

-- If you set up a backup, click Use in the Backup Settings popup window, select the retention period, backup start time, and Archive backup cycle, and then click the OK button.
+- When configuring a backup, click Use in the Backup Settings popup, select the retention period, backup start time, and Archive backup interval, then click the Confirm button.

-- If you want to stop the backup setting, uncheck Use in the Backup Setting popup window and click the OK button.
+- If you stop the backup configuration, deselect Use in the Backup Settings popup window and click the Confirm button.

 To check the backup history, follow these steps.

-- Click All Services > Database > CacheStore(DBaaS) menu.
-It moves to the Service Home page of CacheStore(DBaaS).
+- Click the All Services > Database > CacheStore(DBaaS) menu.
+Navigate to the Service Home page of CacheStore(DBaaS).

-- CacheStore(DBaaS) list page, click the resource to check the backup history.
-It moves to the CacheStore(DBaaS) details page.
+- CacheStore(DBaaS) List page, click the resource for which you want to view the backup history.
+You will be taken to the CacheStore(DBaaS) Details page.

 - Click the Backup History button.
 The Backup History popup window opens.

-- Backup History popup window where you can check the backup status, version, backup start time, backup completion time, and capacity.
+- Backup History In the popup window, you can view the backup status, version, backup start time, backup completion time, and size.

 To delete the backup history, follow these steps.

-- Click All Services > Database > CacheStore(DBaaS) menu.
-It moves to the Service Home page of CacheStore(DBaaS).
+- Click the All Services > Database > CacheStore(DBaaS) menu.
+Navigate to the Service Home page of CacheStore(DBaaS).

 - Click the Backup History button.
 The Backup History popup window opens.

-- Backup History popup window, check the file you want to delete and click the Delete button.
+- Backup History popup window, check the files you want to delete, then click the Delete button.

-In the event of a failure or data loss, where recovery from a backup file is necessary, the recovery function allows recovery based on a specific point in time.
+If a failure or data loss requires restoration from a backup file, recovery can be performed based on a specific point in time using the recovery feature.

-- Click All Services > Database > CacheStore(DBaaS) menu.
-It moves to the Service Home page of CacheStore(DBaaS).
+- Click the All Services > Database > CacheStore(DBaaS) menu.
+Navigate to the Service Home page of CacheStore(DBaaS).

 - On the Service Home page, click the CacheStore(DBaaS) menu.
-It moves to the CacheStore(DBaaS) list page.
+You will be taken to the CacheStore(DBaaS) List page.

-- CacheStore(DBaaS) list page, click the resource you want to restore.
-It moves to the CacheStore(DBaaS) details page.
+- On the CacheStore(DBaaS) List page, click the resource you want to recover.
+You will be taken to the CacheStore(DBaaS) Details page.

 - Click the Database Recovery button.
-It moves to the Database Recovery page.
+You will be taken to the Database Recovery page.

 - After entering information in the Database recovery configuration area, click the Complete button.